 Here, beginning at the beginning, at what was said to be the beginning, we do not know, because no one knows.
 Yet one thing we do know is the animal kingdom was still in its infancy, so as to say.

-The following except of dialog plays itself out throughout the story, what one would term “banter” in modern English.
-The course, this banter takes throws caution to the wind, as if by it, they demonstrate their toughness.
+The following excerpt of dialog plays itself out throughout the story, what one would term “banter” in modern English.
+Of course, this banter throws caution to the wind, as if by it, they demonstrate their toughness.
 Each side laying claim to some kind of right, to badger as they pleased.
-Considering the dire consequences that may result from so careless an approach to the survival of the species, they press on, no matter.
+Considering the dire consequences that may result from so careless an approach to the survival of the species, but they press on, no matter.

 Bald Vulture from his arboreal perch, bragging again true-to-character, addressed Black Vulture.

 “I must say, I think I have eaten more Things-of-the-Earth than any other bird alive.”

 “Never mind bird, I think you may have eaten even more than Lion, Hyena and Jackal put together.”

 Lion, lying under the tree, was unimpressed with these vultures talking about him in this manner, especially in his presence.
 He allowed them to rile him, letting them get under his skin, thereby falling right into their trap.

 “Listen, you… black air pig.
 If I challenged you, you would simply fly away like a chicken-hearted escape artist.
 You only eat the dead you steal, where others kill.
 Your talk is big, but your heart is yellow.
 You are not even brave enough to back up your mouth in your own defense.
 As for you, you devious, bald, scavenging carcass percher, come down here and fight.
 How dare you come to bother peaceful creatures like us, minding our own business taking a much needed nap”